coreyfein/nyt-crossword-data/README.md

 # What is this?

-This set of scripts is meant to be run on a local machine in Terminal.
+This set of scripts is meant to be run on your local machine.
 Together, you can use them to:

 1. Scrape your crossword solve times from New York Times Games and export as a CSV.
 2. Calculate running averages and solve time records for each day within a given time frame.
 Running averages and solve time records are calculated/stored for each day of the week separately (e.g. Monday will have its own set of running averages and solve time records).
 You can choose to calculate and store this data locally (exported as a CSV), or calculate and store in Airtable so that you can easily see how your running solve time average has changed over time (hopefully trending downwards!) and when new records were set.